-(a) Seventy percent (70%) of the funds will be allotted proportionately among the states based on the number of children under age 18 residing in each state5, "except that no state shall receive less than \$175,000."

-NOTE: Since the increase in the FY 2005 appropriation, a decision was made to set the minimum grant for this 70 percent portion to \$200,000 so that all states may benefit from the increase.
-Future-year minimum grants will depend on the availability of funds appropriated annually for this program, "except that no state shall receive less than \$175,000."

-(b) Thirty percent (30%) of the funds will be allotted proportionately among the states based on the amount of private, state, or other non-federal funds leveraged and directed through the currently designated lead agency in the preceding fiscal year (i.e., FY 2019, 10/1/18 to 9/30/19).
-If the aggregate of the amounts of leveraged funds claimed by the states exceeds 30 percent of the amount appropriated, that part of the grant award will be reduced for each state on a pro rata basis.
-The requirements for leveraged funds are discussed in Part III-F.
+- (a) Seventy percent (70%) of the funds will be allotted proportionately among the states based on the number of children under age 18 residing in each state5, "except that no state shall receive less than \$175,000." - (b) Thirty percent (30%) of the funds will be allotted proportionately among the states based on the amount of private, state, or other non-federal funds leveraged and directed through the currently designated lead agency in the preceding fiscal year (i.e., FY 2020, 10/1/19 to 9/30/20).
+The requirements for leveraged funds are discussed in Part II-F.